UCF/Weather-Data/readme.md

 * ?data=forecastExtended: 7 day forecast, divided into days ('days', grouped into 'day1-7')

-## Current Conditions & Forecast Returned Values
+## Current Conditions & Forecasts Returned Values

 ### successfulFetch (string--previously 'successfulCache' in v1.0.0)
 Either 'yes' or 'no'; if the requested data was successfully fetched from the specified external source,